jkb91jkb91/aws-container-orchestration/eks/eks-on-fargate/README.md

 ############################ PRACTICAL PART ################################################
 ############################################################################################
 ## PREQUISUITES  ##############################################################################
+1a.
+SSO

-1. **AWS credentials** configured in your local environment or use SSO ( not included in this project )
+ALTERNATIVE WAY OF CONNECTING WITH AWS ***not recommended but still working* 1b. **AWS credentials** configured in your local environment

 ```bash
 export AWS_ACCESS_KEY_ID="your-access-key"